vdw/Taggle/README.md

-# Taggle ...is comming soon
+# Taggle

-## This is a placeholder for Taggle jQuery plugin.
+## Taggle creates links inside the text from a given tag list.

-Taggle creates links inside the text from the a tag list.
+...comming soon, this is a placeholder for Taggle jQuery plugin.